 Notifications from below, settings up top, tiles off to the side and dismiss by swiping right.

-Trouble is all those similarities to Google’s wearables, they reminded me just how much I missed using Wear OS, which alongside its many frustrations, also offers a mature feature set that OnePlus is totally lacking.
+The trouble is all those similarities to Google’s wearables, they reminded me just how much I missed using Wear OS, which alongside its many frustrations, also offers a mature feature set that OnePlus is totally lacking.

 On Wear OS or Samsung or even now Apple, I can choose from literally thousands of watch faces thanks to Facer.